|Funding for:||UK Students|

 Funding status: This studentship is funded by the NIHR (National Institute of Health and Care Research) Nottingham Biomedical Research Centre.
 The studentship will cover home University rates which includes an annual stipend of £17,668 per annum for 2022/23 and tuition fees.
 UK/Home students only.

-Studentship start date: 1st February 2023 is the preferred start date but will accept applications to commence 1st April 2023.
+Studentship start date: 1st April 2023.
 Duration is 36 months full time.

 Project title: Optimising learning for two novel auditory-cognitive training programs in adults with hearing loss

 Project description: One in five people in the UK have hearing loss.
 Hearing loss makes listening and communication difficult, and these difficulties can persist even when hearing aids are used to amplify sounds.
 Based on previous research we have developed two new training programs designed to help adults with hearing loss improve their listening in real-world environments.
 The training combines aspects of auditory training (detecting differences in speech stimuli) with aspects of cognitive training (keeping information in mind).

 The goal of this PhD is to compare learning between different training protocols and explore the generalised benefits of training to real-world listening using measures of speech perception, cognition, and self-reported listening.
 There will be scope for experimental research using normal-hearing and hearing-impaired participants.
 The long-term impact of this research will be the optimisation of new interventions designed to improve outcomes for future NHS hearing aid users.